 What Is SMARTER & What Does It Have To Do With Your Investigation?

-A 2-Day TapRooT® Root Cause Analysis Training Course encompasses essential tools and techniques required to successfully accomplish an investigation of an incident—SMARTER is one of them.
+Our 5-Day TapRooT® Advanced Root Cause Analysis Team Leader Training encompasses essential tools and techniques required to successfully accomplish an investigation of an incident — SMARTER is one of them.

 If you’re wondering what SMARTER is, read on.
 Prior to beginning your investigation, it’s imperative that you keep an open and curious mind, leaving all assumptions, biases, guesses, and preconceptions out of the process.